 - Pierre Boivin, who, until November 26, 2009, was a board member of Toptent Inc., a corporation that filed a commercial proposal with its creditors on April 30, 2010.
-On August 3, 2010, Toptent Inc. was discharged from the proposal; - André Caillé, who until July 21 2009, was a board member of Quebecor World Inc., a company placed under the protection of the Companies' Creditors Arrangement Act (Canada) and Chapter 11 of Title 11 (Bankruptcy) of the United States Code on January 21, 2008.
-Quebecor World
+On August 3, 2010, Toptent Inc. was discharged from the proposal; - André Caillé, who until July 21 2009, was a board member of Quebecor World Inc., a company placed under the protection of the Companies' Creditors Arrangement Act (Canada) and Chapter 11 of Title 11 (Bankruptcy) of the

-- Inc. was delisted from the New York Stock Exchange on January 22, 2008.
+United States Code on January 21, 2008.
+Quebecor World Inc. was delisted from the New York Stock Exchange on January 22, 2008.
 Quebecor World Inc. emerged from Canadian and U.S. creditor protection on July 21, 2009.
-It then became known under the corporate name World Color Press Inc. until a plan of arrangement with Quad/Graphics Inc. was completed in July 2010; and - Gérard Coulombe, who until September 28, 2005, was a board member of Centre International de Gestion de Projets G.P., a non-profit company adjudged bankrupt on September 29, 2005, which was discharged from bankruptcy on April 4, 2008.
+It then became known under the corporate name World Color Press Inc. until a plan of arrangement with Quad/Graphics Inc. was completed in July 2010.